 If you are a lawful permanent resident, your foreign-born spouse is considered a "preference relative," in category 2A of the visa preference system.
 Your spouse can complete the process of applying for a green card (and enter the U.S.) only after a visa number has become available.
-Annual limits on the number of visas given out in category 2A can create years-long waits.
+Annual limits on the number of visas given out in category 2A sometimes create years-long waits.
 The waiting time changes periodically, which makes it difficult to predict just how long you will need to wait for your spouse to immigrate (in fact, there was no wait at all in early 2023).
 But the application process itself adds more months to the process.

 The application process for a marriage- based green card involves multiple steps, most notably submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove that: